TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/issue_report.md

 ### Possible Solution

-Only if you have concrete suggestions to solve the problem.
+Only if you have concrete suggestions to solve the issue.

 ### Additional context